Incubating Duck Eggs with Chicken Eggs

-The document “Muscovy Duck Care Practices” from U.C.
-Davis states, “For still-air incubators the temperature within the incubator should be maintained at approximately 102oF (39oC) with 60 to 65% relative humidity.
-The thermometer should be placed at average egg height.
-Water pans should be filled just prior to use and water replaced every 3 to 4 days throughout the incubation period.
-The eggs should be placed horizontally and turned 180 degrees on the long axis, 3 or more times per day (an odd number).
-In forced-air incubators a dry bulb temperature of 99.5oF (37.5oC) and a wet bulb temperature of 88oF (31.5oC; equivalent to 65% relative humidity) are recommended.”
+Maintain the temperature within the incubator at approximately 102 degrees Fahrenheit, with 60% to 65% relative humidity.
+Place the thermometer at average egg height.
+Fill water pans just prior to use, and replace water every 3 to 4 days throughout the incubation period.
+Place the eggs horizontally and turn them 180 degrees on the long axis, three or more times per day (an odd number).

 In general, temperature and humidity needs are so similar for incubating duck eggs and chicken eggs that it’s not a concern.
-A document from Texas A&M’s AgriLife Extension lists the incubation temperature for duck, chicken, goose, and guinea fowl eggs as 99.5°F and the hatching temperature as 98.5°F for duck, chicken, and goose with 99°F listed for guinea fowl.
-Muscovy ducks require the same temperature as standard domestic ducks descended from Mallards.
+The Texas A&M AgriLife Extension Service lists the incubation temperature for duck, chicken, goose, and guinea fowl eggs as 99.5 degrees and the hatching temperature as 98.5 degrees for duck, chicken, and goose eggs, with 99 degrees listed for guinea fowl eggs.
+Muscovy duck eggs require the same temperature as eggs from standard domestic ducks descended from Mallards.